-We have talked about poke, but we really need to highlight Poke bowls, one of the most trendy dishes in the last years.
-Poke bowls are very popular across the United States (and the world), but Hawaiians have enjoyed this colorful and flavorsome delicacy since the 19th century.
+We have talked about Poke, but we really need to highlight Poke bowls, one of the most trendy dishes in the last years.
+Poke bowls are trendy across the United States (and the world), but Hawaiians have enjoyed this colorful and flavorsome delicacy since the 19th century.

 Poke means “chunk” or “slice” in Hawaiian.
-Poke bowls become broadly consumed during the late 19th century.
-Japanese workers came to the islands to work on pineapple fields and introduced “donburi,” a traditional Japanese dish made with raw fish and rice.
+Poke bowls became broadly consumed during the late 19th century.
+Japanese workers came to the islands to work in pineapple fields and introduced “donburi,” a traditional Japanese dish made with raw fish and rice.
 So, despite being a Hawaiian dish, it is deeply rooted in Japanese cuisine.

 The original poke bawls consist of white rice topped with raw fish marinated in a blend of sesame oil, soy sauce, green onions, and other spices.
 Modern versions are more customized and adjusted to every taste and preference, but the fish cubes are usually the only original requirement.
 However, they can be marinated or baked instead of raw.

-Since 1978, Hawaiian is one of the official languages of Hawaii (the other is obviously English).
-Despite this, it’s estimated that only less than 0.1% of the Hawaii population are native speakers.
+Since 1978, Hawaiian has been one of the official languages of Hawaii (the other is obviously English).
+Despite this, only less than 0.1% of the Hawaii population is estimated to be native speakers.
 Furthermore, the small island of Niihau is the only place where the native Hawaiian language is spoken daily.

-Hawaiian has been slowly resurging, but only about 1,000 native Hawaiian speakers and around 8,000 people can speak and understand the language fluently.
-There have been established public Hawaiian language immersion preschools and schools, and the numbers are increasing.
+Hawaiian has been slowly resurging, but only about 1,000 native Hawaiian speakers and around 8,000 people can fluently speak and understand the language.
+Public Hawaiian language immersion preschools and schools have been established, and the numbers are increasing.
 However, UNESCO considers Hawaiian a critically endangered language.

-Some of the most famous Hawaiian worlds are Aloha (hello!
+Some of the most famous Hawaiian words are Aloha (hello!
 Love, affection), Mahalo (Thank you), Maoli (native), Moku (island), ‘Ohana (family).

 The 50th State

-Composed of the 8 islands and 129 islets, Hawaii was the last state to be admitted to the union – it only became a US state on August 21, 1959.
+Composed of eight islands and 129 islets, Hawaii was the last state admitted to the union – it only became a US state on August 21, 1959.
 So, Hawaii is usually known as the 50th state and nicknamed the Aloha state.

 Historically, Hawaii is one of the few American states once recognized as independent nations (Texas was independent from March 2, 1836, to February 19, 1846).
-The kingdom of Hawaii was sovereign from 1810 to 1898, when resident Americans and Europeans overturn the monarchy.
-Between 1898 to 1959, Hawaii was a territory of the United States, but it wasn’t a state.
+The kingdom of Hawaii was sovereign from 1810 to 1898 when resident Americans and Europeans overturned the monarchy.
+Between 1898 and 1959, Hawaii was a territory of the United States but not a state.

 Pin for later